 What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

-By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read
+By the MedLinket Clinical Education Team · Updated February 2026 · 10 min read

 Quick Answer: EtCO₂ (end-tidal carbon dioxide) measures the concentration of CO₂ in exhaled breath at the end of expiration.
 Normal EtCO₂ is 35–45 mmHg.
-Clinicians monitor EtCO₂ to assess ventilation status in real time, confirm endotracheal tube placement, evaluate CPR quality, and detect respiratory depression early — often before SpO₂ shows any change.
+Clinicians monitor EtCO₂ to assess ventilation in real time, confirm endotracheal tube placement, evaluate CPR quality, and detect respiratory depression early — often before SpO₂ shows any change.

 What Does EtCO₂ Mean?